 About The Blog

 I do not control the ads or sponsored posts.
-Please feel free to report an ad if you think it is promoting something of dubious ethics.
+Please feel free to report an ad if you think it is inappropriate in any way.

 About Me

 My name is Luna.
-I am an autistic young adult.
-I was diagnosed at age 18.
+I was diagnosed with autism at age 18 and I have medium support needs.
 My interests include writing and drawing.
 You may have seen me around before.
 And don’t worry, wikiHow does have permission to use my artwork.

 I’m very close to my family, and occasionally I write about my sister Stella, who has Down syndrome.

 - Please call me “autistic,” not a “person with autism.”
-Being autistic is part of my identity.
+Being autistic is part of my brain, not an outfit or suitcase.

-- I’ve struggled with mental illnesses but am mostly doing better now.
+- I’ve struggled with mental illnesses (e.g. generalized anxiety) but have made good progress.

 - Please don’t assume I’m “high-functioning” because I can type.
 My test results tell a different story.

 I’m aware that I have haters/bullies on other sites.
-Please don’t tell me what they’re up to.
+Please don’t interact with them or tell me what they’re up to.
 I’d rather not know.
 Call it “planned ignoring.”

 My Positions